 Sibenik, Split walking tour & Hvar

-We start our day with a lovely coastal and clifftop walk along St. Anthony's Channel.
-This scenic trail reaches from Sibenik harbor to St. Nicholas Fortress offering spectacular views of the town and archipelago.
+This morning we hike from Šibenik harbor to St. Nicholas Fortress, offering spectacular views of the town and archipelago.

 Hotel AdrianaHvar, Croatia